🌍 Good Planet News Weekly, 25 September

 Rebecca Solnit

 We can no longer take a gamble with decisions and behaviours, all precaution is needed.
 Even if we don’t know why beforehand.
 In fact, precaution doesn’t go far enough.
 But hope does.
 Hope inspires people to understand that what they do matters.
-The actions they take in their personal, professional and political lives can contribute to real transformative change.
+The actions they take in their personal, professional, and political lives can contribute to real transformative change.

 A sustainable future needs hope in transformative change, with a dose of optimism to believe that action can lead to change.
-Add an understanding of reality, and respect for the natural environment.
+Add an understanding of reality and respect for the natural environment.
 As Greta Thunberg says “Act like your house is on fire.
 Because it is!”
 Only, guard hope that not all is lost.

 Much attention is paid to the inaction of policymakers to enact effective climate policies.
 We must not forget though, the burden of climate passivists, those who believe that someone else will take care of things.
 Both “shiny optimists” as Porritt calls them, and pessimists can fall into that camp.
 Much lasting change is achieved from the bottom.
-Social movements and behavioural change has achieved great things in the past century.
+Social movements and behavioural change have achieved great things in the past century.

-So, let’s guard some hope, regard good climate action in all corners of society with a healthy sense of optimism, and embrace nature not as a resource to exploit exponentially, but with full respect for way it sustains life on earth.
+So, let’s guard some hope, regard good climate action in all corners of society with a healthy sense of optimism, and embrace nature not as a resource to exploit exponentially, but with full respect for the way it sustains life on earth.

 Busyness and the pursuit of wellbeing